nbrest/kamehouse/kamehouse-shell/README.md

 ### Windows:

 - Run `copy-b-bat.sh` to copy `b.bat` to the home directory.
-Then from cmd.exe just type b enter to start git-bash
+Then from cmd.exe just type b enter to start bash

 - Use windows task scheduler to schedule every X minutes the keep-alive-\*.bat that calls the keep-alive-\*.sh